SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Methodology

-Here we keep track of task trajectories, useful for distinguishing patterns during inference.
-For each task $t \in \mathcal{T}$, we evaluate the refusal / non-refusal cases by inferring the training data $\mathcal{D}_{\text{train}}$ using base LLM $f_\theta(x)$, and the resulting responses $y_i$ are classified into \emph{target behavior} $\mathcal{S}^{\text{tar}}_t$ (direct or cautious answers) and \emph{over-refusal} $\mathcal{S}^{\text{ref}}_t$ (refusals to benign prompts), using LLMs-as-a-judge \textit{Refusal Evaluation}.
-Refer to Section~\ref{eval:target} for more details on dataset and target behavior evaluation.
-At every layer $\ell$, we compute task-specific centroids:
+Prior to inference, we extract task-specific representation trajectories that characterize refusal and non-refusal behavior.
+For each task $t \in \mathcal{T}$, we run the base model $f_\theta$ on a labeled dataset $\mathcal{D}_{\text{train}}$ and classify the resulting responses $y_i$ into \emph{target behavior} $\mathcal{S}^{\text{tar}}_t$ (direct or cautious answers) and \emph{over-refusal} $\mathcal{S}^{\text{ref}}_t$ (refusals to benign prompts) using an LLM-based refusal evaluator (Section~\ref{eval:target}).